ncbi/blast-cloud/_posts/2015-06-09-starting-instance.md

 10. Click on "BLAST QUERY" and in the "Sign in" window enter the user name 'blast' and for password use the instance ID from the previous step:
 ![AMI authentication Sign in](../images/ec2-ami-authenticate.png "AMI authentication Sign in")

-11. Run BLAST to your heart's content :smiley:
+11. Run BLAST to your heart's content :)
 ![AMI home page](../images/ami-home-page.png "AMI home page")